 The Mech Marine is the strongest lab, but doesnt have any abilities.

-Veterancy multiplier 2.5 so it vet for +- same speed as t1 tanks
+Veterancy multiplier of 2.5 so it vets up at roughly the same speed as T1 tanks

-This unit was in sore need of a buff, almost never being used, so it got one both in HP and DPS.
-Its speed was increased to chase bombers better, and to be worth building in the first place, now it can also hit interceptors.
+This unit became frustrating when it was overbuffed, in EQ it doesnt kill a bomber in a single pass, and hits more consistently in return for lower DPS.
+Its speed was increased to chase bombers better, and now it can also hit interceptors.

 AA units have only AA weapon and when are mixed in army then don't react on ground attack order.
-We fix this problem so now they don't stay on place.
+We fix this problem so now they don't stay in one place.

-The Cybran MAA is also usable like a weaker aurora, with the same range.
+The Cybran MAA now has a semi-useful ground fire mode.
+It wont beat T1 tanks but its not completely useless now.
 The ground projectile now tracks its target, to make it more consistent.
 It’s slower than other mobile AA so it has more range to compensate.

 The ghetto function is a fun feature, like mantis repair.
 It's nearly useless but maybe it can have a creative use sometimes.
 Their range is reduced in transports so they don't outrange interceptors, and can't kite them.

-T1 now tanks live longer, so take a longer time to defend against push.
-Also can be a better meat shield for higher tech units, so they are more useful in late game.
+T1 now tanks live longer, so take a longer time to defend against pushes.
+Also they are a better meat shield for higher tech units, so they are more useful in late game.
+The overall gameplay with T1 land is largely unchanged, with a couple of tweaks here and there to make it more defined.

 Speed decreased to let LABs have more room for raiding.

 AA flak: To make gunships a more useful option, the hover ability is now more expensive.
 Faction with t2 shield have less HP on flak.
-Target priority changed to reduce annoying behavior, less range, and more muzzle velocity to make them be more reliable.
+Target priorities changed to reduce annoying behaviour, less range, and more muzzle velocity to make them be more reliable.

-General AA changes:2.5 firing randomness, 40r → 4fr, 38r, changed target priority to gunships before anti-air units
+General AA changes:2.5 firing randomness, 40r → 4fr, 38r, changed target priorities to gunships before anti-air units

 These units were tweaked a bit to have some more faction diversity and make them more interesting overall.